ricsanfre/pi-cluster/docs/_docs/backup.md

 K3S distribution currently does not come with a preintegrated Snapshot Controller that is needed to enable CSI Snapshot feature.
 An external snapshot controller need to be deployed.
 K3S can be configured to use [kubernetes-csi/external-snapshotter](https://github.com/kubernetes-csi/external-snapshotter).

-To enable this feature, follow instructions in [Longhorn documentation - Enable CSI Snapshot Support](https://longhorn.io/docs/1.6.0/snapshots-and-backups/csi-snapshot-support/enable-csi-snapshot-support/).
+To enable this feature, follow instructions in [Longhorn documentation - Enable CSI Snapshot Support](https://longhorn.io/docs/latest/snapshots-and-backups/csi-snapshot-support/enable-csi-snapshot-support/).

 {{site.data.alerts.note}}

+Each release of Longhorn is compatible with a specific version external-snapshotter.
+Do not install latest available version.

-In Longhorn 1.6.2, CSI Snapshots support is compatible with [kubernetes-csi/external-snapshotter](https://github.com/kubernetes-csi/external-snapshotter) release v6.3.2.
-Do not install latest version available of External Snapshotter.
+For example, in Longhorn 1.7.2, CSI Snapshots support is compatible with [kubernetes-csi/external-snapshotter](https://github.com/kubernetes-csi/external-snapshotter) release v7.0.2.

+Check which version to use in [Longhorn documentation - Enable CSI Snapshot Support](https://longhorn.io/docs/latest/snapshots-and-backups/csi-snapshot-support/enable-csi-snapshot-support/).

 {{site.data.alerts.end}}